Iowa Code 123.56 – Public safety nuisances — procedure

 Terms Used In Iowa Code 123.56

-• Division: means the alcoholic beverages division of the department of commerce established by this chapter.
+- Director: means the director of the department of revenue or the director's designee.
 See Iowa Code 123.3

-• premises: means all rooms, enclosures, contiguous areas, or places susceptible of precise description satisfactory to the administrator where alcoholic beverages, wine, or beer is sold or consumed under authority of a retail alcohol license, wine permit, or beer permit.
+- premises: means all rooms, enclosures, contiguous areas, or places susceptible of precise description satisfactory to the director where alcoholic beverages, wine, or beer is sold or consumed under authority of a retail alcohol license, wine permit, or beer permit.
 See Iowa Code 123.3

-2. If the county attorney or city attorney where the licensed premises is located has reason to believe a public safety nuisance that constitutes a serious threat to the public safety exists, the county attorney or city attorney, or attorney acting at the direction of the county attorney or city attorney, may file a suit in equity in district court without bond seeking abatement of a public safety nuisance arising from a premises licensed under this chapter pursuant to the requirements of this section.
+2. If the county attorney or city attorney for the county or city where the licensed premises is located has reason to believe a public safety nuisance that constitutes a serious threat to the public safety exists, the county attorney or city attorney, or an attorney acting at the direction of the county attorney or city attorney, may file a suit in equity in district court without bond seeking abatement of a public safety nuisance occurring at a premises licensed under this chapter pursuant to the requirements of this section.

-3. Upon filing a suit in equity in district court pursuant to subsection 2, the county attorney or city attorney shall notify the administrator of the action.
-Upon receiving notice, the administrator shall issue an order reducing the hours during which alcoholic beverages may be sold or consumed at retail on the licensed premises to between 6:00 a.m. and 10:00 p.m. each day of the week during the pendency of the action in equity.
-The county attorney or city attorney shall notify the administrator of any final action or judgment entered resulting from the action.
+3. Upon filing a suit in equity in district court pursuant to subsection 2, the county attorney or city attorney shall notify the director of the action.
+Upon receiving notice, the director shall issue an order reducing the hours during which alcoholic beverages may be sold or consumed at retail on the licensed premises to between 6:00 a.m. and 10:00 p.m. each day of the week during the pendency of the action in equity.
+The county attorney or city attorney shall notify the director of any final action or judgment entered resulting from the action.

 5. If the district court finds that a public safety nuisance exists, the court may enter judgment declaring the existence of the nuisance and order such remedial action as the court determines reasonable to abate the nuisance.
 The abatement order may take the form of an injunction.
 The duration of an abatement order may be up to two years.
 Remedial action may include but is not limited to temporary closure of the licensed premises, revocation of the license for such period of time as is consistent with section 123.40, required change in business practice or operations, or posting of a bond.
 If a bond is ordered and posted, the bond shall be subject to forfeiture, in whole or in part, for any further actions contrary to the abatement order.